-Hannah Buckley is a dancer and choreographer based in the North of England.
+Hannah Buckley is a dancer and choreographer based in Leeds.

 Her practice is process driven often with long, spacious processes.
 Generally, she works on multiple projects that are distinct yet somehow interconnected.
 She is interested in the tension and skill of crafting art works whilst simultaneously letting things emerge.